-Since 2010, the percentage of learners benefiting from NSNP has increased from around 73% in 2010 to around 84,4% in 2022 (Figure 34).
+Since 2010, the percentage of learners benefiting from NSNP has increased from around 73% in 2010 to around 84% in 2021 (Figure 28).
 The highest proportions of learners benefiting from the NSNP are found in those provinces that are regarded as mostly rural and where the need is no doubt greatest.
-Limpopo and the Eastern Cape have the highest percentage of learners benefiting from NSNP (around 93% and 91% respectively) while Gauteng and the Western Cape has the lowest percentage (around 73%).
-95% of learners benefiting from NSNP are from Traditional areas and around 76% are from urban areas (Figure 36).
-In 2022, around 80% of learners who receive school meals indicated that they eat the meals provided every day, while around 7% indicated that they never eat the meals provided (Figure 35).
-14
+Limpopo and the Eastern Cape have the highest percentage of learners benefiting from NSNP (around 92%) while Gauteng and the Western Cape has the lowest percentage (respectively 74% and 68%).
+In 2021, around 80% of learners who receive school meals indicated that they eat the meals provided every day, while around 9% indicated that they never eat the meals provided.17